-As at September 30, 2020, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
-Hudson is listed on the TSX Venture Exchange and is currently focused on its wholly owned Sarfartoq rare earth element (REE) and niobium/tantalum exploration projects.
-The Company also has a minority interest in the pre-commercial production White Mountain Project (the "Project" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite mineral holding.
+As at December 31, 2020, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+Hudson is listed on the TSX Venture Exchange and is currently focused on its wholly owned Nukittooq niobium - tantalum project and also advancing our Sarfartoq rare earth element (REE) project.
+The Company also has a minority interest in Hudson Greenland A/S which owns the pre-commercial production White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite 30 year exploitation license.

-Hudson is focusing on being a leader in the development of green products and technology while protecting the environment and respecting the communities where it operates.
-The Company has ensured that chemicals or even water are not used at its White Mountain anorthosite mine in Greenland.
-In addition, the products that will be made from the anorthosite product will help significantly reduce global CO_2 levels and create more energy efficient products while producing less waste.
+Hudson is focusing on being a leader in the production and development of green mineral products and technologies while protecting the environment and respecting the communities where it operates.
+The Company has ensured that no chemicals or even water are used at any of its project sites in Greenland.
+The products that will be made from the White Mountain anorthosite product will help reduce global CO2 levels and create more energy efficient products while producing less waste.
+The rare earth elements and niobium on the Sarfartoq license are critical to the development of the green economy in reducing energy consumption and increasing efficiencies.

-Hudson has developed excellent relationships and support from the communities where it operates in Greenland.
+Hudson has developed excellent relationships and support from the communities where it operates and the Government of Greenland.
 Through the Company's Impact Benefit Agreements, it provides financial support to educational and social programs to the communities surrounding our projects in Greenland.